SidSong01/modifiedOKVIS-for-benchmarking/README.md

 ## Example for the evaluation results

-This is the exampel on Main Hall 01 dataset, more functions of the evaluation tool can be found in https://github.com/MichaelGrupp/evo
+This is the exampel on Main Hall 01 dataset, more functions of the evaluation tool can be found in [evo](https://github.com/MichaelGrupp/evo).

+The comparision betweent the different algorithms, other results like RMSE, Std, etc., can alos be abtained.

 ![image2](https://github.com/SidSong01/modifiedOKVIS/blob/master/MH_01.png)